memcachier/examples-sinatra/Readme.md

 Facebook/Heroku sample app -- Ruby
 ==================================

 This is a sample app showing use of the Facebook Graph API, written in Ruby, designed for deployment to [Heroku](http://www.heroku.com/).
+It's currently running at [memcachier-social.herokuapp.com](https://memcachier-social.herokuapp.com/)

 Run locally
 -----------